 Financial Instruments - Certain of the forward grain purchase and ethanol, distillers grains and non-food grade corn oil sales contracts are accounted for under the "normal purchases and normal sales" scope exemption of ASC 815, "Derivatives and Hedging" ("ASC 815") because these arrangements are for purchases of grain that will be delivered in quantities expected to be used by us and sales of ethanol, distillers grains and non-food grade corn oil that will be produced in quantities expected to be sold by us over a reasonable period of time in the normal course of business.
-During fiscal year 2015, we began to carry a portion of our forward grain purchase contracts at fair value.
-During the years ended January 31, 2018, 2017 and 2016, there were no material settlements of forward contracts that were recorded at fair value
+During fiscal years 2018, 2017 and 2016, there were no material settlements of forward contracts that were recorded at fair value.